Florida Premises Liability Attorneys

 Property owners have a responsibility to maintain their premises safely, to remove hazards that could injure guests, and to post warnings of potential dangers.
-Many premises liability cases are of the slip-and-fall variety, when an unsuspecting visitor has slipped in water or on ice, or fallen over construction debris or a tree felled by a storm.
+Many premises liability cases are of the slip-and-fall or trip-and-fall variety, when an unsuspecting visitor has slipped in water or on ice, or fallen over construction debris or a tree felled by a storm.

 When this happens, both the victim and the property owner will find that the laws governing premises liability are complex and some may vary from state to state.
 The Florida premises liability attorneys at Searcy Denney have more than 40 years’ experience representing victims who have been injured due to hazardous property conditions.
 We can help you understand the laws and assess your claim.

 Property Owners Have a Duty to Keep Their Premises Reasonably Hazard-Free

 While property owners are responsible for keeping their facilities free of hazards, some types of hazards are inevitable.
 For example, weather can create significant risks due to high water, ice, fallen tree branches, and acts of Mother Nature.
 A property owner has a responsibility to remove these hazards or, at a minimum, to put up a clear warning for guests to stay away from the danger and avoid an accident.

 No matter how obvious fault may appear to those untrained in the law, the issues of premises liability are complicated and sometimes overlapping.
 Government agencies have established standards, laws, and ordinances to define levels of safety that property owners must meet.
 Determining which of these standards, laws, or ordinances applies to a particular case is the job of attorneys experienced in sorting them out and identifying legal responsibility.
 Our Florida premises liability lawyers have more than 40 years’ experience handling these kinds of cases and will help you obtain the compensation you deserve.